vitac215/ezLaundry/README.md

 ## Basic Usage
+* <b>Registration</b>
+   * You can register by entering your username, password, and address.
+(The address must be a registered address that have the supporting facilities)
 * <b>Check status</b>
    * You can check the availability of washing machines and dryers at a registered apartment.
 * <b>Make a quick reservation</b>